MatteoBosco89/UnityCodeSmellAnalyzer/README.md

 -v, --verbose       Displays the log on the standard output.

---help              Display this help screen.
+--help              Displays this help screen.

---version           Display version information.
+--version           Displays version information.
 ```

 ## CodeSmellAnalyzer

 CodeSmellAnalyzer applies detection rules and identifies video game smells located into source code.
 It uses as input JSON file produced by CSharpAnalyzer.

-### How To Use
+### How to Use it

 Open your command line/terminal and navigate to the directory in which downloaded exe files are located.